 2.2.
 Transformer network in rPPG tasks

 The transformer module was first proposed in the field of NLP and showed good results.
 Recently, as a proposal of Vision Transformer (ViT), it is widely used as a method for image learning in vision tasks.
 An image patch-based inference method was proposed for image classification, and various variants of ViT were proposed to solve the characteristic that ViT lacks inductive bias [13-16].
-Various ViTs showed better performance than existing CNNs in image analysis, and recently introduced Vits for motion recognition, detection, and super resolution.
+Various ViTs showed better performance than existing CNNs in image analysis and recently introduced Vits for motion recognition, detection, and super resolution.
 In the rPPG task, there are related studies using ViT for rPPG inference, such as “Transrppg”, “EfficentPhys”, and “PhysFormer” [17-19].
 “Transrppg” proposed a method of extracting rPPG from the space preprocessed through Vit for face attack detection in rPPG.
 “EfficientPhys” extracted spatial-temporal features using the Swin layer, and “Physformer” proposed a method for measuring tube Tokenizer-based long-distance spatial-temporal rPPG in face video and showed good results.

 3. Proposed Method

-this study, we propose the concept of APNET that does not require any other preprocessing and analyzes video features from various directions using axial projection.
+In this study, we propose the concept of APNET that does not require any other preprocessing and analyzes video features from various directions using axial projection.